 How to Freeze Cooked Thanksgiving Turkey

-I love Thanksgiving leftovers as much as the next person, but after day three, I find myself getting bored.
+I love Thanksgiving leftovers as much as the next person, but at about day three, I find myself getting bored.
 You know how right about late spring/early summer you start wishing for turkey, but don’t want to make the house all hot by running the oven?
 Here’s my trick to having Thanksgiving turkey outside of the holidays without having to cook the whole bird.

-The first rule of thumb is to not gorge out on turkey on Thanksgiving and the days following.
 I make a big bird- the biggest I can find and then I portion off the meat for Thanksgiving dinner and two days after.

-The frozen meat will last for a couple.
+The frozen meat will last for a couple months.
 BUT- you need to be sure to put broth (1/3 to ½ cup) in each bag of meat because freezing tends to dry out the turkey.
 The broth will help it keep moist and will act as a baste when the meat is thawing.